 The lack of reliable wireless Internet access would be a showstopper for most.
 However, Nevada City has the highest number of “EMR intolerant” (ElectroMagnetic Radiation) citizens per capita in the United States.
-These EMR “sufferers” believe, without any evidence, that wireless technologies cause ailments ranging from insomnia, headaches, cancer to chemtrail sensitivity, hallucinations, and addictions to late-night infomercials.
+These EMR “sufferers” believe, without any evidence, that wireless technologies cause ailments ranging from insomnia, headaches, and cancer to chemtrail sensitivity, hallucinations, and addictions to late-night infomercials.

 To that end, several EMR intolerants have moved into the neighborhood.
-Now, many claim that their health issues have improved.
-However, no one has adjusted to people crashing into their homes at all hours of the day.
+Now, many claims that their health issues have improved.
+However, no one has adjusted to people crashing into their homes all day.

 “I wasn’t sleeping, and my fillings were rattling,” said Nevada City Community activist Saihra Ramun who doesn’t have any metal teeth fillings.
 “But ever since moving to Piety Hill, I’m sleeping better, and my cancer is in remission.”
-Note, Ms. Ramun has not been diagnosed with cancer but is currently treating it with coconut oil and “sacred chants.”
+Note that Ms. Ramun has not been diagnosed with cancer but is currently treating it with coconut oil and “sacred chants.”
 “Some people don’t like uninvited visitors.
 But I do.
 It gives me a chance to tell them about the scourge of chemtrails, 5G microcells, and how elites are using both to reduce Earth’s population.”

 The City Won’t Do Anything

-For years Piety Hill residents have petitioned both City Hall and the County Board of Supervisors to take action.
+For years Piety Hill residents have petitioned City Hall and the County Board of Supervisors to take action.
 In 2014, Nevada County spent over $32,767 on a PG&E study to determine if there was some EMR abnormality.
 After five weeks, the study found nothing.
 However, one contractor was seriously injured when a Grass Valley woman crashed her Honda Civic into his work truck.